DUNE/daphne2_fpga/Memory_Map.md

-	0x00004002  Write anything to reset master clock MMCM1 0x00004003  Write anything to reset timing endpoint
+	0x00004002  Write anything to reset master clock MMCM1 0x00004003  Write anything to reset timing endpoint 0x00004004  Write anything to reset the selftrigger counters

 	The following registers are used to determine which physical input channels (which are numbered decimal 0-7, 10-17, 20-27, 30-37, and 40-47)